Covid-19 coronavirus: Warehouse claims inaccurate, MBIE says

+The Warehouse Group is in a trading halt, this follows an incorrect announcement that it issued to the NZX this morning.

-The Ministry of Business, Innovation and Employment says the Warehouse Group has not been granted an exemption to trade during the mandatory 4-week lockdown.
+The Ministry of Business, Innovation and Employment says The Warehouse Group has not been granted an exemption to trade during the mandatory four-week lockdown.

-This morning the retail company, which operates store chains The Warehouse, Warehouse Stationery, Noel Leeming and Torpedo 7, issued a trading update to the stock exchange, saying that its 92 The Warehouse stores would remain open during the lockdown as it "provided a range of consumer goods essential for maintaining the wellbeing of people" such as food and beverage, groceries, cleaning items, toiletries and winter essentials.
+This morning the retail company, which operates store chains The Warehouse, Warehouse Stationery, Noel Leeming and Torpedo 7, issued a trading update to the stock exchange, saying that its 92 The Warehouse stores would remain open during the lockdown as it "provided a range of consumer goods essential for maintaining the wellbeing of people" such as food, groceries, cleaning items, toiletries and winter essentials.

 But Paul Stocks, deputy chief executive of MBIE, this afternoon said this had not yet been decided.